9 Surprising Effects of Low Serotonin Levels

 Serotonin is a chemical substance that makes you happy.
 In general, it gives you the sensation of an overall well being.
 However, its functions go far beyond a gratifying emotional state and low serotonin levels could affect your life drastically.

-Besides acting as a neurotransmitter within the brain, serotonin also known as 5-hydroxytryptamine (5-HT), can function as a hormone when found in our bloodstream.
+Besides acting as a neurotransmitter within the brain, serotonin also known as 5-hydroxytryptamine (5-HT), can function as a hormone when found in your bloodstream.

-Serotonin influences an immense variety of physical and psychological functions: in fact, it plays a great role in controlling our bone metabolism, our liver regeneration and even our body’s cellular division.
+This substance influences an immense variety of physical and psychological functions.
+In fact, it plays a great role in controlling your bone metabolism, liver regeneration, and even your body’s cellular division.

 Today, we’d like to explain how low serotonin levels can affect your body.